-Night Trap is a full motion video horror adventure game developed by Digital Pictures and published by Sega on October 15, 1992 for the Sega CD (and published two years later by Sega for the Sega CD 32X, Virgin Interactive for the 3DO, and Digital Pictures for MS-DOS and Mac).
+Night Trap is a full motion video horror adventure game developed by Digital Pictures and published by Sega on October 15, 1992 for the Sega CD.
+It was published two years later by Sega for the Sega CD 32X, by Virgin Interactive for the 3DO, and by Digital Pictures themselves for MS-DOS and Macintosh systems.

-As part of the "Sega Control Attack Team" (abbreviated to S.C.A.T., known in the 3DO, MS-DOS, and Mac versions as "Special Control Attack Team"), the player (known as "control") protects a group of girls in a slumber party (including S.C.A.T. agent Kelly, played by semi-famous actress Dana Plato) in a slumber party from vampiric "Auger" creatures using a hacked surveillance system and a variety of inexplicable traps laid throughout the house.
+As an operative of the "Special Control Attack Team" (abbreviated to S.C.A.T. and known in Sega-released versions as "Sega Control Attack Team"), players try to protect a group of teenage girls (including S.C.A.T. agent Kelli Medd, played by actress Dana Plato) in a slumber party from vampiric "Auger" creatures using a hacked surveillance system and a variety of inexplicable traps laid throughout the lakehouse.

-The game became infamous due to its part (alongside Mortal Kombat, Lethal Enforcers, and Doom) of the 1993 Congressional hearings on offensive video game material (thanks to a wildly inaccurate view of the game in which the player is tasked with either leading innocent teenage girls into death traps or helping the monstrous Augers have their way with the girls), leading to the foundation of the Entertainment Software Rating Board (ESRB).
+The game became infamous due to its part (alongside Mortal Kombat, Lethal Enforcers, and Doom) of the 1993 Congressional hearings on offensive video game material, thanks to a wildly inaccurate view of the game in which the player is tasked with either leading innocent teenage girls into death traps or helping the monstrous Augers have their way with the girls.
+This led to the foundation of the Entertainment Software Rating Board (ESRB).

-An enhanced downloadable version of the game, titled Night Trap: 25th Anniversary Edition, is in development by Screaming Villains for the PlayStation 4 and PC on August 15, 2017 (with a Xbox One version released at a later date).
-Along with an enhanced user interface (that shows live feeds from all the rooms at once), this version includes a bonus "survival mode" (which strips the plot for endless swarms of Augers.
+An enhanced version of the game, titled Night Trap: 25th Anniversary Edition, was developed and digitally published by Screaming Villains for the PlayStation 4 and PC on August 15, 2017 (with a Xbox One version released at a later date).
+Along with an enhanced user interface that shows live feeds from all eight rooms at once, this version includes a bonus "survival mode" which strips the plot for endless swarms of Augers.
 It was later released for the Nintendo Switch on August 24, 2018 and for the PlayStation Vita on November 2, 2018.
 This version also received a limited retail release by Limited Run., later received a Nintendo Switch port on August 28, 2018, and will receive a port for the Xbox One at a later date.